Close Communications for Cooperation between Cybercars

 We therefore propose to the European Commission to call for new research project submissions to enable that merger to happen, to its full scope and with its full intensity.

 This may/will lead to deployment of a new concept of urban mobility, enabling driverless and ADAS-equipped-conventional vehicles to co-operate with each other and thus, share road traffic environments.

-It is going to be yet another big challenge to the society-at-large, as it is to deal not only with further technology enhancement, but also with a change of our driving habits and culture.
+It is going to be yet another big challenge to society at large, as it is to deal not only with further technology enhancement, but also with a change of our driving habits and culture.

 The submissions should be aimed at:

 - enhancing reliability and robustness of the currently developed enabling technologies for both conventional and driverless vehicles;

 - enhancing reliability and robustness of the currently developed road infrastructure technologies;

 - developing solutions to enable efficient and reliable integration of the existing technologies at a single vehicle level, road infrastructure level and the transport system at large;

 - developing new technologies towards optimising vehicle performance (both driverless vehicles and ADAS-equipped conventional vehicles) and also operational performance of the entire transport system; and